INSIGHT: A Survey of In-Network Systems for Intelligent, High-Efficiency AI and Topology Optimization

 \subsection{Mapping Machine Learning Models to Programmable Data Planes}

 A key step in enabling in-network AI is adapting trained ML models to operate within the architectural constraints of programmable network devices~\cite{gherari2023reviewinnetworkcomputingrole}.
 These devices typically impose limitations such as constrained memory, fixed pipeline stages, and minimal support for complex arithmetic operations.
-For decision tree-based models, two main approaches are used: the depth based method which maps each level of the tree to a stage in the processing pipeline, and the encode based method which transforms split criteria into binary encoded values to streamline and increase inference efficiency~\cite{Jamil_2022}.
+For decision tree-based models, two main approaches are used: the depth-based method, which maps each level of the tree to a stage in the processing pipeline, and the encode-based method, which transforms split criteria into binary encoded values to streamline and increase inference efficiency~\cite{Jamil_2022}.
 Different ML models require distinct deployment strategies.
 For instance, Binary Neural Networks (BNNs) \cite{yan2024brainonswitchadvancedintelligentnetwork}, which utilize binary weights and activations, can be effectively deployed on switches using lightweight bitwise operations such as XNOR and PopCount.
-Other approaches include direct mapping, which translates model logic into pipeline operations; encode based mapping, which pre-processes features into discrete encodings; and lookup based methods, which enable fast inference using precomputed tables.
+Other approaches include direct mapping, which translates model logic into pipeline operations; encode-based mapping, which pre-processes features into discrete encodings; and lookup-based methods, which enable fast inference using precomputed tables.
 Lookup methods are effective for models like Naive Bayes and Support Vector Machines (SVMs) that rely heavily on repetitive calculations~\cite{cui2021netfcenablingaccuratefloatingpoint}. \\

 Frameworks like Planter facilitate this transition by automatically compiling high-level ML models into switch executable instructions~\cite{liu2024operationalizingaifuturenetworks}.
 These tools support diverse algorithms, including classification, clustering, and dimensionality reduction, and assess feasibility using metrics such as pipeline utilization, inference latency, and model accuracy and efficiency.